VoteTheWorld/VoteTheWorld/ReadMe.md

 Always Learning: My passion for Web3 and self-learning development experience position me as a forward-thinking individual in the ever-evolving blockchain world.

 Always Exploring: Jump into Web3 and never lose position.

 Aims: Web3 Full-stack Engineer, Researcher, Trader

-Let's Jump into Web3.0 & Don’t Loss Positions.

 Do not forget to follow [twitter](https://twitter.com/CMoneyCaptain)!